caiorss/Functional-Programming/haskell/Functional_Programming_Concepts.md

 Why Pure Functions:

 -   Composability, one function can be connected to another.
--   Can run in parallel, multi threading, multi core, GPU and distributed systems.
+-   Can run in parallel, multi-threading, multi-core, GPU and distributed systems.
 -   Better debugging and testing.
 -   Predictability